codr7/snabl_old/README.md

 Snabl projects aims to implement a practical embedded Lisp interpreter in C++.

 ### motivation
 I like command lines, almost regardless of type of application.
-And once you have a command line, scripting is right around the corner.
+And once you have a command line, some flavor of scripting is right around the corner.
 So you might as well plan for it by using a solid foundation.
-Which means that it makes sense to take a gradual approach to avoid paying upfront.
+Which means that it makes sense to take a gradual approach and avoid paying upfront.
 This project is intended to simplify implementing that strategy; by providing a flexible, modular framework for implementing interpreted languages in C++.

 ### design
 The [VM](https://github.com/codr7/snabl/blob/main/src/snabl/m.hpp) is register based with sequential allocation and runs 64-bit [bytecode](https://github.com/codr7/snabl/blob/main/src/snabl/op.hpp).
-The [evaluation loop](https://github.com/codr7/snabl/blob/main/src/snabl/m.hpp) is implemented using computed goto for performance reasons, which means that the set of available operations is fixed at library compile time.
+The [evaluation loop](https://github.com/codr7/snabl/blob/main/src/snabl/m.hpp) is implemented using computed goto for performance reasons, which means that the set of available operations is fixed.
 [States](https://github.com/codr7/snabl/blob/main/src/snabl/state.hpp) and [frames](https://github.com/codr7/snabl/blob/main/src/snabl/frame.hpp) are [slab](https://github.com/codr7/snabl/blob/main/src/snabl/frame.hpp) allocated, reference counted and passed as raw pointers.
 [Types](https://github.com/codr7/snabl/tree/main/src/snabl/types) and [values](https://github.com/codr7/snabl/blob/main/src/snabl/val.hpp) are designed to be (cheaply) passed by value.
 The [reader](https://github.com/codr7/snabl/blob/main/src/snabl/reader.hpp) is implemented using recursive descent and designed to be easy to customize/extend.

-### syntax
+### language
+The tip of the iceberg is a custom Lisp that wants to be as pragmatic as Common Lisp while leaving the cruft behind.

-Parens are used for calls only, brackets for vectors.
+- Parens are used for calls only, brackets for vectors.

 ### status
 The codebase is approaching `2`kloc.
 Currently verifying and tweaking the design to improve performance based on initial profiling.
 Error checking still leaves a lot to wish for.